Remarkable Women 2022: Renee Siegmann

 “There were times when we had to do medical missions down into the middle of an insurgent area, that was always scary,” Renee said.

-“There was a time where she was in danger, she wrote a letter good-bye, so it was real, it was tough,” her husband Rick said.
+“There was a time where she was in danger, she wrote a letter good-bye, so it was real, it was tough,” her husband Rich said.

 But through her deployment, Dr. Siegmann was able to make a huge impact on not only American soldiers, but the people of Iraq.